• Skip to primary navigation

 Instructions

-• Process the ingredients - Add ingredients to the bowl of a food processor or a blender.
+• Add ingredients to the bowl of a food processor or a blender.
 Pulse until smooth.

-• Cook down the chamoy - Pour the chamoy ingredients into a small saucepan.
+• Pour the chamoy ingredients into a small saucepan.
 Bring to a boil then simmer 10 minutes.
 Cool before adding to an airtight container.

 Nutrition